Constellation-class frigate

-The Constellation class is a class of multi-mission guided-missile frigates under development for the United States Navy as a follow-on to the modular littoral combat ship.
-The U.S. Navy announced the FFG(X) frigate project in the United States Department of Defense Request For Information (RFI) on 10 July 2017.
+The Constellation is a class of multi-mission guided-missile frigates of the United States Navy based on the Italian Navy's version of the European multipurpose frigate or FREMM.
+Constellation follows the modular but problematic littoral combat ships of the Freedom and Independence classes.
+The U.S. Navy announced the FFG(X) frigate project in the United States Department of Defense's Request For Information (RFI) in July 2017.

-The U.S. Navy selected five shipbuilders to evolve their designs into a prospective design for the proposed twenty FFG(X) guided-missile frigates.
-On 30 April 2020, it was announced that Fincantieri Marinette Marine had won the contract with its FREMM multipurpose frigate-based design.
-The project was later renamed FFG-62 program after the lead ship was named.
+The Navy selected five shipbuilders to present their ideas for a prospective design for the proposed twenty FFG(X) guided-missile frigates.
+In April 2020, the Navy announced that Fincantieri Marinette Marine had won the contract with a modified design based on the Italian version of FREMM designed by Fincantieri.
+The project was later renamed FFG-62 program after the lead ship of her class.

 Development

-The U.S. Navy procured the first FFG 62 in FY2020, the next was awarded in April 2021, and the third is planned to be awarded is FY22.
-The U.S. Navy's proposed FY2020 budget request was $1.281 billion for the procurement of the first FFG 62.
-The U.S. Navy's FY2020 budget submission shows that subsequent ships in the class are estimated by the Navy to cost $850 to $950 million each in then-year dollars.
+The U.S. Navy procured the first FFG 62 in FY2020.
+The next was awarded in April 2021, and the third in FY22.
+The U.S. Navy's proposed FY2020 budget request was $1.281-billion for the procurement of the first FFG 62.
+The U.S. Navy's FY2020 budget submission shows that subsequent ships in the class are estimated by the Navy to cost $850 to $950-million each in then-year dollars.